smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 more robust and resilient.
 By continuously exercising these scripts we became very confident they would work as intended.

+TODO: Sharing deployments

 Testing
 ---------------------------------------

+Next step to satisfy [The Agreement](TODO#the-agreement) was to tighten up our quality assurance and testing practices.

-As part of [The Agreement](TODO#the-agreement) we instituted more comprehensive smoke testing.
+A very simple change that we began immediately was performing more comprehensive smoke testing.
 We verified that entire system could perform the most critical operations.
 This was done with our clients to share the new releases with them and collaborate more.
+This was primarily manual in later environments with some automation per service.

 In our Dev environment we bolstered our testing with more scenarios that covered the use cases that our clients cared about the most.
 This started as